 In the end, we had a song we would sing depicting our frequent police stops.

 Roads in Zanzibar can be REALLY bad.
-The centre main road to the north of the island is just atrocious.
-The pot holes can be really deep, and it is hard to know where to drive and zig-zag all over the road.
+The center main road to the north of the island is just atrocious.
+The potholes can be really deep, and it is hard to know where to drive and zig-zag all over the road.

 But that is all part of the adventure.